The-Software-Compagny/parser_ldap_rfc4512/README.md

 - **Object Class Types**: STRUCTURAL, AUXILIARY, or ABSTRACT
 - **MUST**: Required attributes list
 - **MAY**: Optional attributes list

-## Development

-This project was created using `bun init` in bun v1.1.27.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 ## License